-When a violation occurs, the equipment may be confiscated by any school employee who will then turn the equipment over to the dean as soon as possible.
+When a violation occurs, the equipment may be confiscated by any school employee who will then turn the equipment over to the Assistant Principal for Student Supports as soon as possible.
 Arrangements must be made by the student's parent(s) or legal guardian to retrieve the equipment from the dean.
 Consequences to these infractions may include, but are not limited to, loss of privileges, detentions, REA, suspension and/or expulsion.